open-resources/dash_curriculum/tutorial/part1/chapter4.md

 ````
 ## Summary

 Congratulations!
-You are now able to build a simple app with various components, structure them within the app and understand the necessity of component ids and properties.
-You have also learned about the concept of app callbacks and how they upgrade your app by adding interactivity.
-Regardless if there is only one or multiple callbacks, you'll be able to manage your app by linking different components together.
+You are now able to build a simple app with various components, structure them within the app, and understand the necessity of component IDs and properties.
+You have also learned about app callbacks and how they add interactivity to your app.

 In the next chapter we will learn how to deploy our app to the web.